FrEgIt/hotel-conception/README.md

 ## License

-There is no license.
+There is a CC-BY-SA's license.
 It's an open source project.